Russell Gardens, New York: United States Senate

 Like the rest of New York, Russell Gardens is represented in the United States Senate by Charles Schumer (D) and Kirsten Gillibrand (D).

 Politics

 In the 2016 U.S. presidential election, the majority of Russell Gardens voters voted for Hillary Clinton (D).

 Education

 School district

 Russell Gardens is located entirely within the boundaries of the Great Neck Union Free School District.
 As such, all children who reside within the village and attend public schools go to Great Neck's schools.

+School zones

+Elementary

+For elementary education, Russell Gardens, in its entirety, is zoned for Lakeville Elementary School.
+As such, all children who reside within Russell Gardens and attend Great Neck's elementary schools go to Lakeville Elementary School.

+Secondary

+For secondary education, Russell Gardens, in its entirety, is zoned for Great Neck South Middle School and Great Neck South High School.

 Library district

-Russell Gardens is located within the boundaries of the Great Neck Library District.
+Russell Gardens is located within the boundaries of the Great Neck Library District, which is served by the Great Neck Public Library.